codefuse-ai/Awesome-Code-LLM/README.md

 - "The potential of LLM-generated reports in DevSecOps" [2024-10] [[paper](https://arxiv.org/abs/2410.01899)]

 - "The Impact of Generative AI on Collaborative Open-Source Software Development: Evidence from GitHub Copilot" [2024-10] [[paper](https://arxiv.org/abs/2410.02091)]

+- "Exploring the Design Space of Cognitive Engagement Techniques with AI-Generated Code for Enhanced Learning" [2024-10] [[paper](https://arxiv.org/abs/2410.08922)]

+- "One Step at a Time: Combining LLMs and Static Analysis to Generate Next-Step Hints for Programming Tasks" [2024-10] [[paper](https://arxiv.org/abs/2410.09268)]

 ## 8. Datasets